MillennialPirate/NotesKeeper/README.md

 2. Firebase
 3. Javascript Speech to text web API

+## Contributions that can be made

+1. Making the front end more responsive

 ## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).